-When the NFL kicks off next month, the nation’s capital will be sitting on the sports betting bench.
+When the NFL betting season kicks off next month, the nation’s capital will be sitting on the sports betting bench.

 Washington DC city officials confirmed Thursday the launch of legalized sports betting has been delayed by several weeks and won’t be ready before the start of the 2019 NFL season on September 5.